koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

   }
 ```

-The test is still failed.
+The tests are still failed.
 Because we have to create a `parentPath` directory before creating a file.

 ```ts